 Historically, the availability of information and/or exposure to this career opportunity has been quite sparse, however this has changed in recent years.
 Most doctors enter the specialty after training or spending some time in another broad based specialty; most typically General Practice.

-There’s a big unknown when moving over to a different specialty, therefore we briefly catch up with Dr. Clare Fernandes, author and Occupational Health Physician who moved into Occupational Medicine from GP training to hear about how she navigated through this process.
+There’s a big unknown when moving over to a different specialty, therefore we briefly catch up with Dr. Clare Fernandes, author and Occupational Health Physician who moved into Occupational Medicine from GP training.
+Find out how she navigated through this process.